pydio/pydio-doc-admin-guide/1_quick_start/5_connect_desktop_sync.md

 - Make sure that the corresponding workspace in your Cells server has **Allow Desktop Sync** enabled.
 - If your server is behind a reverse proxy, refer to the reverse proxy documentation.
-- MacOS users might require additional permissions; **System Preferences > Security & Privacy > Files and Folders or Full Disk Access** and allow access.
+- MacOS users might require additional permissions; **System Preferences > Security & Privacy > Files and Folders** and allow access.
+- Linux Desktop users might require an additional package to display the webview.

+## Use cases

+## TODO add links to knowledge base

+There is a lot of applicable use cases that will be explain in our knowledge base:

+- Synchronize - Datasource <-> Datasource
+- Synchronize - Datasource <-> S3 storage
+- Synchronize - Datasource (my-cells.com) <-> Datasource (my-other-cells.com)